-As noted in Section 2.2, two studies presented by White, Burkhart, et al. (2016) and White, George, et al. (2016) argue that the operating 41 reference threats do not adequately address the emerging threats of climate change, aging infrastructure, and cyber security.
+As noted in Section 2.2, two studies presented by White et al. (White, Burkhart, et al., 2016; White, George, et al., 2016) argue that the operating 41 reference threats do not adequately address the emerging threats of climate change, aging infrastructure, and cybersecurity.
 While J100-10 allows analysts to include additional threats, it lacks guidance in how to define events that encompass these emerging threats and how to calculate the respective threat likelihoods.
 Furthermore, the subjectivity involved in adding more events can lead to inconsistencies when different analysts are performing the risk assessments.